 This doc's URL is solely based on its folder location and the names of the folders.
 In this case, its URL is:

 This has important implications, including:

-- When you move a doc from one folder to another, its URL changes, and this means that you will have to add a redirect to that doc of its original URL.
+- When you move a doc from one folder to another, its URL changes.
+This means that when you move a doc file, you must add a redirect to that doc of its original URL.

-- If you rename an mdx file name or a folder name, that changes its URL, so that means you would have to add a redirect to that doc for its original URL.
+- If you rename an mdx file name or a folder name, that changes its URL.
+This means you must add a redirect to that doc of its original URL.

 For more on nav file format, see Nav file format

-As stated above, the sidebar is just one way that the docs site structure governed by the nav files is exposed.
+As stated above, the sidebar is just one way that the docs site structure (which is governed by the nav files) is exposed.

-When a doc is loaded, the docs site searches for that URL in the nav files.
+When a doc is loaded, the docs site searches for that URL across all the nav files.
 If it finds a match, it displays that nav file in the sidebar with that doc highlighted.

-If it finds that doc in more than one nav file, it attempts to find the right nav file by choosing the nav that matches the top level category in the doc URL.
-For example, if a doc with a relative URL
+A doc's URL may exist in more than one nav file.
+Currently, it's a rule that a doc can only be located in one place across all nav files.
+But we still have some docs that exist in multiple nav files.
+For those cases, our site attempts to find the appropriate nav file by choosing the nav file that matches the top level category in the doc URL.
+For example, if a doc with the relative URL

 /docs/accounts/accounts-billing/account-setup/create-your-new-relic-account was in two nav files, the docs site code would search to see if one of the nav files has